 San Francisco, CA

-In 1986 Mother Jones hired a young Michigan underground newspaper founder named Michael Moore as its Editor.
-Five months later, Moore was fired after he rejected an article by socialist Paul Berman, a piece that Moore claimed was “unfairly critical” of the Sandinista dictatorship in Nicaragua.
-Moore sued, claiming wrongful dismissal.
-He pocketed $58,000 in an out-of-court settlement of his lawsuit, then used the money to produce his first film documentary, "Roger and Me."
+In the spring of 1986, Mother Jones hired a young Michigan underground newspaper founder named Michael Moore as its editor.
+Four months later, in early September, Moore was fired after he rejected an article by socialist Paul Berman, a piece that Moore claimed was “unfairly critical” of the Communist Sandinista dictatorship in Nicaragua.
+Moore subsequently sued Mother Jones, claiming wrongful dismissal.
+He pocketed $58,000 in an out-of-court settlement of his lawsuit, and then used that money to produce his first film documentary, Roger and Me.